chanikyagara/kafka-example/README.md

 # Kafka-Example

-Springbot api to publish and consume the messages.
+Springboot api to publish and consume the messages.